zpalmtree/networked-poker/README.md

 # networked-poker
 [![Build Status](https://travis-ci.org/ZedPea/networked-poker.svg)](https://travis-ci.org/ZedPea/networked-poker)

 A collection of programs to allow multiple clients to play poker together on one server, with a GUI for clients, and an AI to play against.
+Multiple AI's will be implemented, currently the only one implemented picks an action at random.

-GUI is pretty much finished, next I'll be working on the AI.
-I might look into animations first, and customisable colours.
+There is also a utility program to test different card picking algorithms and randomness sources, along with a tiny GUI to hot swap card picking algorithms and random sources mid game.

 ![poker-client](https://zacharypalmer.co.uk/images/poker-client.png)